Am I ever glad that I have never called myself an expert on anything. Especially not an expert on Dominican food.

 - Place two tablespoons of cornmeal on a corn husk and flatten.
 Add one tablespoon of filling and cover with two tablespoons of cornmeal.

 - Make into an envelope shape and cover with one or more corn husks until it is waterproof.
 Tie with the string.

-- Once the water breaks the boil place the cornmeal in the pot and boil for 10 minutes.
+- Heat the water over high heat in a large pot until it breaks the boil.
+Once the water breaks the boil place the cornmeal in the pot and boil for 10 minutes.